-Mushroom art.
+Mushroom Art.

-“Freud’s Rorschach” 20x20 Encaustic wax on birch board. $4300.
+“Freud’s Rorschach” 20”x20” Encaustic beeswax, coprinus ink, pigment, on birch board.
+Available framed or not.

 “Dissolution” encaustic on board, 20x20.

-What do we do with mushrooms?
-We hunt for them, cultivate them, cook with them, travel with them 🍄, get creative with them, and heal our spaces with them.
+We hunt for them, research them, cultivate them, cook with them, travel with them, get creative with them, and heal our spaces with them 🍄.

 “The Lucid Dream”

-Encaustic wax, pigment, and 24 grams of mushrooms.
-36 x 36 unframed.
-More than a hero’s (heroine’s) journey. $9300.
+Encaustic wax, pigment, and 36 grams of psychedelic Lucid mushrooms.
+36'“ x 36.”
+More than a hero’s (heroine’s) journey!
+Inquire here about pricing.

-The iconic Amanita muscaria
+The iconic Amanita muscaria 🍄

 Some Amanitas – such as the grisette – are considered a choice edible, but others – such as the Panther Cap (Amanita pantherina) can be deadly.